centreon/centreon-plugins/doc/en/developer/sequence_diagram.md

 ## Cookbook

 The description of the diagram uses the [Mermaid](https://mermaid.js.org/) syntax, which is natively supported by Github.
-You also may checkout the file locally and generate the diagram with [mermaid-cli](https://github.com/mermaid-js/mermaid-cli) (`mmdc`) command:
+You may also check out the file locally and generate the diagram with the following [mermaid-cli](https://github.com/mermaid-js/mermaid-cli) (`mmdc`) command:

 ```bash